 Remediation and a result of

 Reverted.
-You can verify the changes by checking the AWS Management Console or the Azure Portal.
+You can verify the changes by checking the AWS Management Console or the Azure Portal (or Azure Government Portal).
 You’ll see that Fugue has returned your infrastructure to the known-good state of your baseline, and you didn’t have to lift a finger!

 Next, you can set up notifications to be alerted whenever Fugue detects a compliance, drift, or remediation event.
 Or, learn more about visualizing your cloud infrastructure.
 Want to dive into another example?
 Check out how to integrate Fugue with Slack.